tamberg/fhnw-phycom/01_DIYElectronicsAndSoldering/README.md

 _It's a lion!_

 ### Challenge
-Build a NAND oscillator and make some noise!
+- Build a NAND oscillator and make some noise!

-Will be described on the black board during the class...
+- Will be described on the black board during class...

-Some badly documented stuff is here: [J'aime wiki](https://www.hackteria.org/wiki/J%27aime_4093_Nandsynth#Vive-la-Restistance)
+- Some badly documented stuff is in the [J'aime wiki](https://www.hackteria.org/wiki/J%27aime_4093_Nandsynth#Vive-la-Restistance)

 ### Skills
 - [ ] Reading schematics and understand symbols